Fox Professing

 How can I find other critical psychologists?

-Join RadPsyNet, participate in email lists, look for the names of critical psychologists at conferences, etc. Don't be shy!
-Most academics love it when people approach them about their work.
+Join RadPsyNet, participate in email lists, look for the names of critical psychologists at conferences, and network in other ways.
+Don't be shy!
+Most academics love it when people approach them about their work, and critical psychologists in particular are often both surprised and pleased to come across students who are exploring approaches that the mainstream considers marginal.
 If you read a book or article you like, email the author.
-Write for critical psychology journals, even as a student.
-The critical psychology world is a small one -- jump right in.
+Submit essays to critical psychology journals, even as a student.
+The critical psychology world is a small one -- jump in!

 up to top